-Owned by Qurate Retail Group, QVC was founded in 1986 by Joseph Segel in Pennsylvania, United States.
+Owned by Qurate Retail Group Joseph Segel founded QVC in Pennsylvania, USA..
 Ever since its inception, it has had several hosts that have gone to become superstars in their rights.
 But as is customary to a business franchise, it is not all smooth for this company as they have had to deal with their backlash from the public.
 So, how many QVC hosts fired do we know?

-One reason why the public has criticised the management is having popular QVC hosts fired.
-A decision that has left many people furious why their favourite hosts have to be the ones to take the fall for poor sales.
+One reason why the public has criticized the management is having popular QVC hosts fired.
+A decision that has left many people furious about why their favorite hosts have to be the ones to take the fall for poor sales.

 Even though it is a free-to-air channel, QVC has steadily grown from what it used to be, a TV show where people persuade you to purchase products to a multi-million project.
 According to reports and media research, this is all down to the brilliance of the hosts.